Welcome to ChemPharma® Professional Association

 ChemPharma® members share job leads, industry connections, coaching, interview skills, and business advice.
 Opportunities for members to meet, network, and exchange ideas may include in-person and virtual meetings, socials, and leading subject matter expert speakers.

-In May 2023 ChemPharma® aligned with the Philadelphia Great Careers Groups and is now a special interest group (SIG) as part of the larger combined group offering members even more benefits.
+In July 2023, ChemPharma® aligned with the Philadelphia Great Careers Groups (the legal nonprofit name of the Great Careers Groups) and is now a special interest group (SIG) as part of the larger combined group offering members even more benefits.

 What Should I Have Available for a ChemPharma® meeting?